openhive-network/balance_tracker/README.md

 ## After Setup

-- After blocks were added to btracker_app schema, postgREST backend server can be started up quickly with `./run.sh start`
+- After blocks were added to mario_app schema, postgREST backend server can be started up quickly with `./run.sh start`
 - If you have added more blocks to `haf_block_log` db, or you are running live sync, you can run <br>
 ```
-psql -v "ON_ERROR_STOP=1" -d haf_block_log -c "call btracker_app.main('btracker_app', 0);"
+psql -v "ON_ERROR_STOP=1" -d haf_block_log -c "call mario_app.main('mario_app', 0);"
 ```
 This will keep indexer waiting for new blocks and process them as backend is running.

 # Architecture

-`db/btracker_app.sql` contains code for processing raw block data into separate db, to be used by app.
+`db/mario_app.sql` contains code for processing raw block data into separate db, to be used by app.

 `py_config.ini` and `postgrest.conf` are configs for python and postgREST versions of backend.
 They contain parameters for postgres access.